metagenlab/zAMP/docs/pages/insilico_validation.rst

 Working principle
 ************************************************************************

-Based on a user-defined list, genome assemblies are downloaded from the NCBI database with `Assembly Finder
-<https://github.com/metagenlab/assembly_finder>`_.
-Then, PCR primers sequences provided by the user are used to run an *in silico* PCR with `Simulate_PCR <https://doi.org/10.1186/1471-2105-15-237>`.
-The generated in silico* amplicons are then treated by the pipeline at they would with our main pipeline (primers trimming, taxonomic classification).
+Based on a user-defined list, genome assemblies are downloaded from the NCBI database with `Assembly Finder <https://github.com/metagenlab/assembly_finder>`_.
+Then, PCR primer sequences provided by the user are used to run an *in silico* PCR with `Simulate_PCR <https://doi.org/10.1186/1471-2105-15-237>`_.
+To the their discriminative power, the generated *in silico* amplicons are  treated by the pipeline as they would if they were the results of sequencing reads (primers trimming, taxonomic classification).

-Finally, this tool provides a table with, for each of the downloaded assembly, a description of the amplicons predicted to be amplified with the tested PCR primers (number of sequence variants, number of copies, expected and obtained taxonomic classification).
+Finally, this tool provides a table with, for each of the downloaded assembly, a description of the amplicons predicted to be amplified with the PCR primers (number of sequence variants, number of copies, expected and obtained taxonomic classification).

 ************************************************************************
 Requirements
 ************************************************************************
-This tools shares :ref:`requirements with the RSP4ABM main pipeline <_setup>` and in particular:
+This tools shares :ref:`requirements with the RSP4ABM main pipeline <_setup>`.
+Thus, it requires:

 - a local copy of RSP4ABM (:ref:`(cloned with git) <git>`) (with the --recursive flag to obtain Assembly Finder at the same time)
 - :ref:`Snakemake <snakemake>`
 - :ref:`Singularity <singularity>` (here required and not only optional)
-- :ref:`a preprocessed taxonomic database <DB_preprocessing>`
+- :ref:`A taxonomic database preprocessed with our dedicated pipeline <DB_preprocessing>`

-In addition, the  external pipeline is required

 ************************************************************************